How do I signup for Orientation?

 Should my parents come with me to Orientation?

 Bringing a parent or guardian is optional.
 Parents or guardians are certainly invited to attend Orientation, but this is left at the discretion of the individual student and family.
 During Freshman Orientation sessions, we do have several presentations specifically for parents.
+Parents and guests are not allowed to stay on campus for the overnight orientations.
+There are many hotels in the Florence area that offer a discounted rate for persons attending events at FMU.
+The parent/guest will need to mention FMU during the booking process to receive the discounted rate.

 When and how do I register for my classes?